How to store batteriesFollow

 - Batteries are perishable, consumable items.
 Make sure to follow the principle of first-in-first-out to keep a fresh stock.

-- Batteries should be stored in a climate-controlled environment below 20 degrees Celsius and relative humidity below 65%.
+- Batteries should be stored in a climate-controlled environment between 0-20 degrees Celsius and relative humidity below 65%.

 - Keep batteries away from water, and direct heat and sunlight.
 Make sure there is no way to short circuit the poles.